-Multi-report with operating states, their duration and frequency for one workplace in real time:
+Multi-report with operating states, their duration and incidence for one workplace in real time:

-- Operating States (Sum) (Fig. 25): Sum of duration of operating states with the frequency occurred for the selected period - Operating States (Details) (Fig. 26): List of operating states with start time and duration
+- Operating States (Sum) (Fig. 25): Sum of operating states durations with the incident occurances for the selected period - Operating States (Details) (Fig. 26): List of operating states with start time and duration